JWiley/MonashHonoursStatistics/IntroR.md

 DataCamp.
 Follow the instructions on Moodle for getting your account setup.
 Then head over to [DataCamp](https://www.datacamp.com/), sign in with your Monash account, and go to "My Class".
-Note the first 1-2 weeks will be fairly instense as to follow the class, you need to get up to a basic ability to read and follow `R` code.
-The DataCamp activities are official homework and are assessed, based on the number completed (full marks if all completed).
+Note the first 1-2 weeks will be fairly intense as to follow the class, you need to get up to a basic ability to read and follow `R` code.

+**The DataCamp activities are official homework and are assessed, based on the number completed (full marks if all completed).**